 This section considers species protected under the federal Endangered Species Act (ESA), and the California ESA, as evaluated in the LAX Master Plan.
 A comprehensive understanding of the potential for occurrence of protected species was obtained through consultation with resource specialists and available information from resource management plans, and other technical documents containing information on locations and types of biological resources that have the potential to exist within the study area.
 Some of these resources included the United States Fish and Wildlife Service (USFWS) Critical Habitat Mapper and File50 data and the Carlsbad Field Office Species List for Los Angeles County.
-The CDFW Natural Diversity Database51 and California Native
+The CDFW Natural Diversity Database51 and California Native Plant Society (CNPS) Inventory of Rare and Endangered Plants52 file data were also queried for records of

-50 U.S. Fish and Wildlife Service.
-Critical Habitat Portal website, http://criticalhabitat.fws.gov/crithab/, accessed March 2012.
+U.S. Fish and Wildlife Service.
+Critical Habitat Portal website, http://criticalhabitat.fws.qov/crithab/, accessed March 2012.